docker-archive/classicswarm/docs/install-manual.md

 the [Docker Hub status page](http://status.docker.com/) for service availability.

-## Set up an consul discovery backend
+## Set up a consul discovery backend

 Here, you're going to create a minimalist discovery backend.
 The Swarm managers and nodes use this backend to authenticate themselves as members of the cluster.
 The Swarm managers also use this information to identify which nodes are available to run containers.